-Long a favorite of local fishermen, The Horseshoe is a Gatlinburg fishing area in Upper Abrams Creek that’s well-known for rainbow trout.
-Avid anglers will quickly see that staying dry isn’t an option, but once they hook into an 8-to-12 inch Rainbow, all worries disappear.
+The Horseshoe is a fishing area in Cades Cove near Upper Abrams Creek that’s well-known for rainbow trout.
+Avid anglers will quickly see that staying dry isn’t an option, but once they hook into an 8-to-12 inch rainbow trout, all worries disappear.
 Accessibility isn’t a snap, since there aren’t any established nearby trails, but with perseverance and some good waders, the reward is well worth the effort.

-One of the more picturesque Gatlinburg fishing settings imaginable, this large stream can be fished from the roadside, but with a roughly two-mile hike upstream via the Little River Trail, both rainbow and brown trout await in abundance at the juncture of Little River and Fish Camp Prong.
+One of the more picturesque Gatlinburg fishing settings imaginable is the Little River at Elkmont. this large stream can be fished from the roadside, but with a two-mile hike upstream via the Little River Trail, both rainbow and brown trout await in abundance at the juncture of Little River and Fish Camp Prong.

-Located in the remote town of Cosby, this small stream is perfect for family excursions and is easily accessed from the campground.
-Cosby Creek isn’t noted for “trophy” fish, but it’s ideal for smaller children with an abundance of rainbow trout.
+Located in the remote town of Cosby, the Cosby Creek Watershed small stream is perfect for family excursions and is easily accessible from the campground.
+Cosby Creek isn’t noted for trophy fish, but it is ideal for smaller children with an abundance of rainbow trout.

-Out of Gatlinburg, a short drive up Cherokee Orchard Road past the Great Smoky Mountains National Park office building is LeConte Creek, a small stream that’s well-stocked with rainbow.
-A brief walk is all that’s required, and makes for a pleasant afternoon excursion.
+Right outside of Gatlinburg, LeConte Creek is a small stream with a ton of rainbow trout.
+It’s just a short drive up Cherokee Orchard Road past the Great Smoky Mountains National Park office building.
+A brief walk is all that’s required to get to the creek, and it makes for a pleasant afternoon excursion.

-One of Sevier Co.’s most-visited recreation areas, Douglas Lake offers activities for the entire family, including boating and picnic areas.
-The fishing is also popular, specializing in bass and crappie, while the ease of access is as simple as any to be found in the Park.
+One of Sevier County’s most-visited recreation areas is Douglas Lake.
+It offers activities for the entire family, including boating and picnic areas.
+Fishing here is also popular, specializing in bass and crappie, while the ease of access is as simple as any in the national park.

-Located a bit off-the-beaten-path but well-suited for the adventurous, Hessee Creek contains primarily rainbow trout.
-Access is mainly gained from the end of Millers Cove Road, then an invigorating hike of about a half-mile whets the appetite for some tasty trout.
+Located a bit off the beaten path, Hessee Creek contains primarily rainbow trout.
+Access is mainly gained from the end of Millers Cove Road, then you just have a short hike that’s about 0.5 a mile.

-On Highway 73 is Dudley Creek, which is one of the more overlooked Gatlinburg fishing areas of the Park.
-It will require some light-to-medium “roughing it” to access the creek, but plenty of rainbow trout are available, especially in the upper section.
+Off of Highway 73 is Dudley Creek, which is one of the more overlooked Gatlinburg fishing areas.
+It will require some off-path adventuring to access the creek, but plenty of rainbow trout are available, especially in the upper section.